Trump Touts $500 Bn AI Project From Softbank, Oracle, OpenAI - UrduPoint

 The venture, called Stargate, "will invest $500 billion, at least, in AI infrastructure in the United States," Trump said in remarks at the White House.

-"This monumental undertaking is a resounding declaration of confidence in America's potential under a new president," he said, a day after his swearing in for a second term.
+"This monumental undertaking is a resounding declaration of confidence in America's potential," he said, a day after his swearing in for a second term.

 OpenAI's chief executive Sam Altman, SoftBank's chief Masayoshi Son and Oracle founder Larry Ellison attended the announcement.